Bug #1913

 By the way, it seemed to only serve some files incorrectly, mostly the larger ones.
 While debugging the issue (and before finding this bug report) I dumped the original image and the corrupted variant (downloaded from server with wget) using od and then diffed the results.
 The differences start at 32768 bytes from the start of the file.
 The file size was the same for both the original and corrupted file: 192907 bytes.

-Updated by AnMaster about 15 years ago
+Updated by AnMaster over 15 years ago

 Further looking at file dumps reveal that in the corrupted file, the different data was a jpeg file header.
 It seems that there is a jpeg file header every 32768 bytes.
 Not only that but after 32768 bytes into the file every following "4096 byte block" is just a copy of the first 4096 bytes of the file (with the last such block cut short so the file size is the same as the non-corrupted file).

-Updated by AnMaster about 15 years ago
+Updated by AnMaster over 15 years ago

 Looking at the diff for the revision mentioned as causing the issue it seems quite clear: